Athula Samarasekera

-Maitipage Athula Rohitha Samarasekera (born August 5, 1961) is a Sri Lankan Australian cricket coach and former cricketer who is currently working as a cricket coach in Australia.
-He was a hard hitting opening batsman and a medium fast bowler, who played four Tests and 39 ODIs between 1983 and 1994.
+Maitipage Athula Rohitha Samarasekera (born 5 August 1961) is a Sri Lankan Australian cricket coach and former cricketer who is currently working as a cricket coach in Australia.
+He was a hard hitting opening batsman and a medium fast bowler, who played four Tests and 39 One Day Internationals between 1983 and 1994.

-Samarasekera was a member of the Sri Lankan cricket teams participated for the cricket world cups in 1983 and 1992.
+Samarasekera was a member of the Sri Lankan cricket teams participated for the Cricket World Cup in 1983 and 1992.

 Early years

 Athula Samarasekera started his cricket career at Mahinda College, Galle, where he had his education.
 He captained his college cricket team at the annual Richmond–Mahinda Cricket Encounter in 1981.
 Then he joined the Colombo Cricket Club, where he subsequently became a permanent fixture of the team.